clarkx/Lumiere-for-2.79/README.md

 - Update panel light
   - Add the "Keep ratio" option
     - keep the amount of light when scaling
-    - keep the shap ein reflection with the range
+    - keep the shape in reflection with the range
 - Update lights
   - add an empty again for duplication and less memory usage
   - add a delete icon to easily remove everything fast